McHugh1894/mymemorygame/README.md

 ### Testing All Functions
 * **_Function player name:_** By clicking on the input field entered a name, on Chrome browser, there are two ways to activate the function **_first:_** when the input field lose the focus it's activating the personalised welcome message. **_second:_** Enter the name and press enter to receive the personalised message.
 For all the other browsers entered the player name and pressed enter.
 For every browser I tested was working well.

-* **_New game button:_** Tested several times at the beginning and at the end of the game was working fine no errors found.
+* **_Restart game button:_** Tested several times at the beginning and at the end of the game was working fine no errors found.
 Tested in the middle of the game some error is discovered which are fixed.
 The detailed report you can find under the **_bug report and fix_** section.

 * **_Closing window function:_** Tested at the beginning with the info / welcome screen by clicking the _"Let's play!"_ button.
 Were no errors found.
 Tested at the game completion screen by pressing the _"Congratulations!"_ button.
 No errors found.
 Both screens close normally as it should be.